Agu0925/Agu0925/README.md

 - 👋 Hi, I’m @Agustin Ahlers
 - 👀 I’m interested - in Padel, Gaming and Create solutions with code.
 - 🌱 The next steps i think is learning ReactJs and SQL.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects for lerning.
 - 📫 How to reach me Mail: agustin.ahlers@hotmail.com

 <!---